robcarver17/pysystemtrade/docs/production.md

 ##### End of day process (cancel orders, mark all orders as complete, delete orders)

-When run_stack_handler has done it's work (either because it's time is up, or it has received a STOP command) it will run a clean up process.
+When run_stack_handler has done it's work (either because it's time is up, or it has received a STOP command) it will run a cleanup process.
 First it will cancel any active orders.
 Then it will mark all orders as complete, which will update position databases, and move orders to historical data tables.
-Finally it deletes every order from every stack; ensuring no state continues to the next day (which could lead to weird behaviour).
+Finally, it deletes every order from every stack; ensuring no state continues to the next day (which could lead to weird behaviour).

 I strongly advise running this rather than deleting the stack, unless you know exactly what you're doing and have a very valid reason for doing it!